- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 Answer:

-At our competitions, we require athletes to use so-called “non-staining tans”, which are products from Pro Tan or Jan Tana brands.
-You can also use the spray tanning service, which is available at the backstage of the competition.
-Each athlete can reserve and pick up the recommended Pro Tan self-tanning products during the check-in on Friday.
-You can also purchase the recommended tans from the official representative of Pro Tan and Jan Tana in Poland – Sklep Zawodnika – through their website: www.sklepzawodnika.pl or at their store (address: Ząbki near Warsaw, str.
-Szwoleżerów 128, Fitness Club, WhatsApp/phone: +48 604 414 123).
+Statistically, 96-98% of participants use the spray tanning service backstage at our competitions.
+Each athlete can reserve the recommended self-tanning products (Pro Tan product set) in the registration form and pick them up during check-in on Friday.
+You can also purchase the recommended tan products from the official representatives of Pro Tan and Jan Tana in Poland – Sklep Zawodnika – through their website: www.sklepzawodnika.pl or at their stationary store (store address: Ząbki near Warsaw, Str.
+Szwoleżerów 128, Fitness Klub, WhatsApp/phone: +48 604 414 123, Monday-Friday: 8:30 AM to 9:30 PM, Saturday-Sunday: 9:00 AM to 1:00 PM).

-51. Can I sign up for spray tanning service if I didn’t choose this service during online registration?
+- Can I still sign up for spray tanning service on the backstage of the competition if I didn’t select and pay for this service during online registration?

 Answer:

-52. Where and when will the competition results be available?
+- Where and when will the competition results be available?

 Answer: